mpv-player/mpv/DOCS/man/en/vo.rst

     lparam2=<value>
         See ``lparam1``.

-    osdcolor=<0xAARRGGBB>
-        Use the given color for the OSD.

     stereo=<value>
         Select a method for stereo display.
 You may have to use ``--aspect`` to fix the aspect value.
 Experimental, do not expect too much from it.